dadrian/dadrian.io/content/blog/posts/pqc-signatures-2024.md

   than 10 certificates containing UOV public keys would be within an order of magnitude of the size of current root stores.

-All together, this means that combining Mayo and UOV with other changes to the PKI _may_ be enough to transition to quantum-resistant authentication in the WebPKI.
+This means that combining Mayo and UOV with other changes to the PKI _may_ be enough to transition to quantum-resistant authentication in the WebPKI.
 Unfortunately, all of this armchair design remains subject to several risks:
-- The performance impact might actually be larger than what Cloudflare measured.
+- The performance impact is almost definitely larger than what Cloudflare measured.
   Cloudflare's experiment likely was primarily ideal clients (enterprise users on desktop) accessing a login page (served by a low-RTT edge server).
+- The performance impact is also probably worse than Chrome current sees!
+The 4\% latency increase is the net increase across all connections once ML-KEM was added to the key shares in the ClientHello.
+At this point in the deployment, ML-KEM is primarily only supported by Google properties and Cloudflare.
+Most servers are _not_ selecting ML-KEM and responding with the ~1K of an ML-KEM encapsulation.
+As ML-KEM deployment expands, the 4\% latency impact seen by Chrome will get _worse_ as the cipher finishes standardization and servers start to deploy ML-KEM.
 - The security of Mayo and UOV might not hold.
 This would not be the first time a promising post-quantum algorithm [turns out to be broken][isogeny-break].
-- 10\% might be too much of a performance hit unless quantum computers are immenient.
+- Even if the performance estimates are accurate, it may be that 10\% is still too much of a performance hit unless quantum computers are immenient.

+Putting this all together, even a drastic change like Merkele Tree Certs, when combined with ML-DSA for handshake authentication, is likely still too big and only suitable for browser clients.

 So what can we do to derisk all this?
 Well, for any solution, we need to get better a trust anchor agility, intermediate suppresion, and PKI migrations.
 This